Austin Wells: Professional career

 On September 1, 2023, the Yankees promoted Wells to the major leagues for the first time.
 Wells made his debut that night, recording his first MLB hit in his first at bat against Justin Verlander.
 On September 20, Wells hit his first career home run, a 416-foot solo shot to right field off of pitcher Erik Swanson during a game against the Toronto Blue Jays.
-The rookie catcher hit two back-to-back homers against Arizona and Toronto playing a key role in his team's victories.
+Wells hit back-to-back home runs against Arizona and Toronto playing a key role in his team's victories.
 On September 25, he hit a home run in the fourth to eliminate the Diamondbacks' lead and also gave the Yankees the lead with another run in the eighth.
-Next day, his two-run homer clutch hit in the ninth, the third home run in five days, allowed the Yankees to secure a 2-0 victory over the Toronto Blue Jays at Rogers Centre.
+Next day, his two-run homer clutch hit in the ninth, the third home run in five days, allowed the Yankees to secure a 2–0 victory over the Toronto Blue Jays at Rogers Centre.

 On March 27, 2025, Wells hit a leadoff home run, becoming the first Yankee to hit a leadoff homer on opening day and the first catcher in MLB history to do the same.
 On May 6, Wells hit his first career grand slam in the bottom of the seventh inning against the San Diego Padres.

+International career

+Wells represents the Dominican Republic team in international play and in 2026, he participated in the World Baseball Classic.
+In a quarter-final game against Team Korea, Wells hit a three-run walk-off home run in a 10–0 win, invoking the mercy rule.
+Throughout the tournament, Wells has hit two home runs.